realityforge/planet_quake/docs/client.md

 ## Client Features

-  * Rcon auto-complete, sends a `complete` command to server and response with an `autocomplete` key in an `infoResponse` which is an easy way to intercept messages without adding a command.

 This fork includes various experimental features.
 Most of them can be turned on and off during compiling because the feature is tagged with pre-compile `#if` statements to include the feature.
 This is an incomplete list of features added.
 Use `USE_FEATURE=1` with make to enable.